PhilippeW83440/SDCND/CarND-Traffic-Sign-Classifier-Project/writeup_philippew.md

 The starting point was the LeNet model that was improved by:
 - adding droput after the non-linearities (RELU) of the fully connected layers.
 This is a regularization feature to prevent overfitting and enable better generalization.
 - increasing the number of convolution filters: I started with 6 and 16 and gradualy multiplied by 2 as long as I got accuracy imporvements.
 Good choices are (48 filters for conv1 and 128 filters for conv2)
+- increasing the size of the fully connected layers.
 - I changed the random initialization of the weights by using a smaller standard deviation and it realy helped improved the accuracy.
 Weights initialization is a key point when dealing with Neural Networks.

 The things I have tried and finally rejected were:
 - Batch normalization before the relu non linearities.
 No improvement.
 Maybe because the per image mean var normalization is already providing benefits and the network here is relativelly small.
-- increasing the size of the fully connected layers: it had almost no impact.

 I have not considered adding a 3rd convolutional layer as the input here is small 32x32 and the size out of the 2nd convolution layer is already down to 5x5.
 I think much more convolutional layers would make a lot of sense with bigger input images.